precice/precice.github.io/pages/docs/installation/installation-source-dependencies.md

 | Required NumPy         |      |  1.17 |
 | Incompatible NumPy     | 1.17 |  None |

 You only need [Python](https://www.python.org/) if you want to use the Python action interface (only used for rare applications).
-If you don't need this feature, you may specify `-DPRECICE_PythonActions=off`.
+If you don't need this feature, you may specify `-DPRECICE_FEATURE_PYTHON_ACTIONS=off`.
 In particular, you don't need to build with Python if you only want to use the [preCICE Python bindings](installation-bindings-python.html).

 You probably already have Python installed.
 However, in order to use the Python interface, you also need to install NumPy and the header files for Python and NumPy.
 On Debian/Ubuntu, install the packages `python3-numpy` and `python3-dev`.